 Functions in FileMaker WebDirect are useful for generating or manipulating data.

 For information about individual functions, see FileMaker Pro Help.

 - To create conditional behaviors based on the type of client, use the Get(SystemPlatform) function.
-If the function returns 4, the current user is accessing your solution with FileMaker WebDirect. - You can detect the device and web browser running your solution by using the Get(SystemVersion) function.
-If you have difficulty identifying the device, use Get(WindowWidth) and Get(WindowHeight) to identify the appropriate layouts for the device. - When GetLayoutObjectAttribute acts on a web viewer in FileMaker WebDirect, the content and source attributes return the same value, a URL.
+If the function returns 4, the current user is accessing your solution with FileMaker WebDirect. - You can detect the operating system and web browser running your solution by using the Get(SystemVersion) function.
+If you have difficulty identifying the device, use Get(WindowWidth) and Get(WindowHeight) to identify the appropriate layouts for the device. - When the GetLayoutObjectAttribute function acts on a web viewer or a chart in FileMaker WebDirect, the content and source attributes return an empty string.